trident-project/trident/doc/source/testing.rst

 If a test fails for some reason, you will be given a detailed traceback and reason for it failing.
 You can use this to identify what is wrong with your source or perhaps a change in the code of your dependencies.
-The tests should take less than five minutes to run.
+The tests should take around ten minutes to run.

 .. _generating-answer-tests: